-DUBLIN RESIDENTIAL MARKET ANALYSIS FOR INTERNATIONAL INVESTORS 2018 TRENDS ANALYSIS Time Million 1 ST 10 OUTLOOK SUMMARY - Dublin is the capital city of Ireland, Europe's fastest growing economy - 2.
-In addition to economic opportunities, Dublin has a rich cultural and lifestyle offering - Ireland is undergoing a population boom, underpinning long-term demand for housing - 4.
-Despite recovering by 89%, residential prices remain 24% below their previous peak level - Dublin compares very favourably to major international cities across a range of metrics INTRODUCTION As the capital city of Ireland, Europe's fastest growing economy, Dublin's residential market is increasingly on the radar of international investors.
+DUBLIN RESIDENTIAL MARKET ANALYSIS FOR INTERNATIONAL INVESTORS TRENDS ANALYSIS hh OUTLOOK SUMMARY - 1.
+Dublin is the capital city of Ireland, Europe's fastest growing economy - 2.
+In addition to economic opportunities, Dublin has a rich cultural and lifestyle offering - 3.
+Ireland is undergoing a population boom, underpinning long-term demand for housing - 4.
+Despite recovering by 98%, residential prices remain 20% below their previous peak level - 5.
+Dublin compares very favourably to major international cities across a range of metrics INTRODUCTION As the capital city of Ireland, Europe's fastest growing economy, Dublin's residential market is increasingly on the radar of international investors.
 This report examines the factors driving this heightened interest.
 Overview The appeal of investing in Dublin's residential market is underpinned by the city's commercial success, which is complemented by its educational and lifestyle offering.
 Dublin is a dynamic, outward looking city, and home to the European Headquarters of many of the world's leading companies including Google, Facebook, Twitter, LinkedIn and Microsoft to name just a few.
 Dublin's success in attracting these companies is a reflection of the wider success the city has had in positioning itself as a leading global business and financial hub within the EU.
 The draw of Dublin can be attributed to soft and hard factors.
 For instance, Ireland's long history of emigration enables the country to yield substantial soft power by leveraging its influence with the Irish diaspora in senior positions in major multinationals.
-At a more hardnosed business level, Dublin's low corporate tax rate of 12.5% is one of the lowest 'onshore' statutory corporate tax rates in the world.
-While a favourable tax rate acts as a significant pull factor, Dublin's young, highly educated English speaking workforce is also of central importance for employers: - 33% of the population is aged under 25, the highest rate in Europe1 - 53% of 30-34 year olds have a degree, also the highest rate in Europe2 - Ireland is ranked first in the world for being open to foreign ideas and also for flexibility when faced with new challenges3 The incentivised tax treatment that businesses enjoy also extends to individual investors.
-There are a number of fund structures that allow tax efficient investing through vehicles such as the Qualifying Investor Alternative Investment Fund, which is open to suitably gualified investors making a minimum initial subscription of €100,000.
+At a more hardnosed business level.
+Dublin's low corporate tax rate of 12.5% is one of the lowest 'onshore' statutory corporate tax rates in the world.
+While a favourable tax rate acts as a significant pull factor, Dublin's young, highly educated English speaking workforce is also of central importance for employers: - 33% of the population is aged under 25, the highest rate in Europe1 - 54% of 30-34 year olds have a degree or higher compared to an EU average of 40%2 - · Ireland has been the best country in the world for attracting high-value foreign direct investment for seven years running3 The incentivised tax treatment that businesses enjoy also extends to individual investors.
+There are a number of fund structures that allow tax efficient investing through vehicles such as the Qualifying Investor Alternative Investment Fund, which is open to suitably qualified investors making a minimum initial subscription of €100,000.
 As a further incentive, the Immigrant Investor Programme has been established which allows non-EEA nationals and their families, who commit to an approved investment in Ireland, to secure residency status.
-The ease of investing in Dublin is facilitated by Dublin Airport, which offers FIGURE 1

-Source: Deloitte

-INVESTMENT INSIGHT

-excellent global connectivity due to its strategic geographic position between Europe and the United States.

-Educational draw

-Dublin's educational institutions have a growing reputation abroad with international student numbers expanding by 17.5% over the last three years.4 Dublin is increasingly becoming a primary destination to study medicine for students from Asia with the Royal College of Surgeons, University College Dublin and Trinity College Dublin all offering medical training to overseas students.
+The ease of investing in Dublin is FIGURE 1 Selected global corporate tax rates facilitated by Dublin Airport, which offers excellent global connectivity due to its strategic geographic position between Europe and the United States.
+Educational draw Dublin's educational institutions have a growing reputation abroad with international student numbers expanding by 17.5% between 2014-20174.
+Dublin is increasingly becoming a primary destination to study medicine for students from Asia with the Royal College of Surgeons, University College Dublin and Trinity College Dublin all offering medical training to overseas students.
 Trinity College, which has sister colleges in the universities of Cambridge and Oxford in the United Kingdom, is Ireland's most prestigious university and attracts thousands of tourists annually to its historic campus in Dublin City Centre.